rozachatz/money-transfer-api/README.md

 | currency         | Currency of the transaction           |

 ### TransactionRequest
-The TransactionRequest entity stores information that is crucial for providing idempotent behavior for POST requests (regarding financial Transactions).
+The TransactionRequest entity provides idempotent behavior for POST transfer requests.

 | Field                 | Description                                          |
 |-----------------------|------------------------------------------------------|